richardsp256/MelodyExtraction/README.md

 Shared Library Usage
 --------------------

-To make use of the functionallity in this project, include melodyextraction.h and tell the compiler to use libmelodyextraction.a
+To make use of the functionallity in this project, include melodyextraction.h and tell the compiler to use libmelodyextraction.so.
+We also make the libmelodyextraction_static.a static library available for use.